dotm/dotm.github.io/_posts/2010-10-10-the-journey-is-the-reward.markdown

 I say this thing to myself every day.
 I'm NOT the kind of guy who ambitiously runs toward a goal and tries hard to achieve it.
 I'm the kind of guy who passionately does things that I consider fun.

-Once I found things that I consider fun, I'd do it day-by-day, every day.
+Once I found things that I consider fun, I'd do them day-by-day, every day.
 Putting milestones and goals only to make sure I progress steadily (and not because I think goals are important in and of itself).
 Progressing steadily only because it's more fun than standing still (and not because I stressed out over progress).

 With discipline, I have fun every day.
 Until one day, years later, "suddenly" I find myself doing crazy awesome things with my crazy awesome capability.